Without adequate shelter, people

 larger diameter logs.

-Double bit axe on the left is
+Single bit axe on the left is

 good for chopping off limbs, and safer for the